-I'd like to better understand how these different aspects are interwoven and how, since there is essentially an inexhaustible creative dimension to your approach, you know when one of your works is finished, when a film is done?
+I'd like to better understand how these different aspects are interwoven and, since there is essentially an inexhaustible creative dimension to your approach, how do you know when one of your works is finished, when a film is done?

-For a trivial reason that actually comes from much contemplation.
+It's a trivial reason that actually derives from a reflection, which is, actually more complex.
 Working in film rather than video - this in and of itself requires a very long and very controversial discussion - I know from the onset that I have a certain running time available, let's say five minutes, and that within that running time I can't make any mistakes and must include everything I've imagined.
-I've said over and over again that, to me, digital is like an eraser, it always allows you to go back and redo everything, whereas film is like a fountain pen - in the end, what's done is done, if you made a mistake, you made a mistake.
+I've said over and over again that, to me, working digitally is like having an eraser, it always allows you to go back and redo everything, whereas film is like a fountain pen - in the end, what's done is done, if you made a mistake, you made a mistake.

-Therefore, I don't think that digital has enriched the creative process much, precisely because it introduced the possibility of deleting.
-Digital allows you to create an infinite number of variations and only in the end choose the one you like best - and this, I believe, leads you to work in a much more approximate way.
-With film, you have to use a much more precise process, you're forced to hypothesize a series of possible mental solutions (10, 20, 50...) then decide to make the one that most convinces you.
+In that sense, I don't think that working digitally has enriched the creative process much, precisely because it introduced the possibility of deleting.
+Working digitally allows you to create an infinite number of variations and only in the end choose the one you like best - and this, I believe, leads you to work in a much more approximate way.
+With film, you have to use a much more precise process, you're forced to hypothesize a series of possible mental solutions-ten, twenty, fifty- then decide to make the one that seems the most convincing to you.